dougsweetser/Q/docs/Math/complex_quaternions.md

 time - the past looks like the future.
 Together, these two symmetries are used in the continuous U(1) gauge symmetry of electromagnetism.

-There are a total of 2^3*3^=512 different animations in this finite universe with three slots for time and three for space.
+There are a total of 2^3*3^=512 different animations in this discrete universe with three slots for time and three for space.
 One important upgrade from time to distance-time animations is now one can animate strings.
 In the time number animations, all we saw was blinking.
 With distance-time animations, there can